apache/pulsar-site/blog/2024-01-12-pulsar-2023-year-in-review.md

 - [Reactive Client for Apache Pulsar 0.1.0](https://github.com/apache/pulsar-client-reactive/releases/tag/v0.5.1)

 For more information, see the [Clients Release Notes page](pathname:///release-notes/clients/).

+## Pulsar ecosystem

+In 2023, the Pulsar community worked with other open-source communities to add more integrations to the Pulsar ecosystem.
+Notable integrations include:

+- [Quarkus Extension for Apache Pulsar](https://quarkus.io/guides/pulsar) provides support for Apache Pulsar through SmallRye Reactive Messaging framework.
+Based on Eclipse MicroProfile Reactive Messaging specification 3.0, it proposes a flexible programming model bridging CDI and event-driven.

+- [Spring for Apache Pulsar](https://spring.io/blog/2023/11/21/spring-for-apache-pulsar-1-0-0-goes-ga/) provides a `PulsarTemplate` for publishing to a Pulsar topic and a `PulsarListener` annotation for consuming from a Pulsar topic, as well as various convenience APIs for Spring developers to ramp up their development journey into Apache Pulsar.
+Support is also included in Spring Boot via [auto-configuration](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#messaging.pulsar).

+- [Oxia](https://github.com/streamnative/oxia): currently, the practical limit for the number of topics manageable by a single Pulsar cluster is around 1 million topics.
+The lack of horizontal scalability in Zookeeper is one of the reasons for this limit.
+[Oxia](https://github.com/streamnative/oxia), released this year, is a scalable metadata store and coordination system.
+Replacing Zookeeper with Oxia in a Pulsar cluster allows for exceeding this 1M topics limit, although it is not the only prerequisite.
+This contributes to the goal of reaching 100M topics.

+For more information, see the [Ecosystem page](pathname:///ecosystem/).

 # What’s next in 2024